Fort Lauderdale Executive Airport

 Nearby Airports

-Fresh stone crab claws cracked open on a screened porch overlooking the Barron River.
+Fresh stone crab claws on the Barron River.

 A heavy breakfast platter and the 'Pilot's Favorite' burger at the terminal's Landing Strip Cafe.